andrewCluey/terraform-azurerm-role-assignment/README.md

 | `skip_service_principal_aad_check` | 'bool' | false | Ignores the AAD check for Service Principals.
 Useful if creating a new SPN as part of the deployment (Replication lag). |

 ## Example deployments
-Below are two possible ways to pefform the same task.
-That being to assign Contributor and Owner rights to a new Resource group.
+Below are two possible ways to perform the same task.
+Specifically, to assign Contributor and Owner rights to a new Resource group.

 The first option is the simplest way, where each Role Assignment at a specific scope has its own module block.
 One to assign the Owner role and the other to assign the Contributor role.